Sarkissian321/daily-planner/README.md

 Here is a link to the deployed page: https://sarkissian321.github.io/daily-planner/

-Here is a screenshopt of how the page looks when opened:
+Here is a screenshot of how the page looks like when opened:

 ![sarkissian321 github io_daily-planner_](https://github.com/Sarkissian321/daily-planner/assets/142841411/6e2de3d6-f64a-4333-a844-c2b79b60dbcd)